Xdrifter17/MachineLearning/README.md

 # MachineLearning
-In the repo you will find my machine learning projects.
+In the repository you will find my machine learning projects.